mmondics/aiops-z/README.md

     The automation tools - policies, runbooks, and actions - help you resolve incidents quickly by setting up and enabling an automatic response as situations arise.
 Starting up additional capacity or restarting a failed service can happen before your team knows there is an issue.

     **Policies** are rules that contain multiple condition and action sets.
-They can be triggered to automatically promote events to alerts, reduce noise by grouping alerts into a story, and assign runbooks to remediate alerts.
+They can be triggered to automatically promote events to alerts, reduce noise by grouping alerts into an incident, and assign runbooks to remediate alerts.

 86. **For example, find the Policy named "Disk Pressure", and click on it.
 In the new page that opens, click the "Specification" tab.**

     This policy looks for alerts that match the tags `Value of:alert.summary` contains `KubeletHasDiskPressure`, or `Value of:alert.summary` contains `You will run out of disk space`.
 Alerts with either of these tags indicate that an OpenShift node is running out of ephemeral storage and will soon begin evicting pods.

     The policy also stats what should happen when the policy finds a matching alert.
-In this case, it will promote the alert to a story that will notify specific users responsible for fixing the issue, or potentially automatically run a runbook made up of one or more actions that have been defined in CP4WAIOps.
+In this case, it will promote the alert to an incident that will notify specific users responsible for fixing the issue, or potentially automatically run a runbook made up of one or more actions that have been defined in CP4WAIOps.

 87. **Navigate to the "Runbooks" tab on the Automations page.**